szguild/docker-python/README.md

 # docker-python
-Using docker and python, conduct data crawling and ETL process.
+Using docker and python, conduct data scrapping and ETL process.

 # dev spec
 window 10 home